AFARS – PART 5116

 Subpart 5116.5 – Indefinite-Delivery Contracts

-Each head of the contracting activity, delegable only to the principal assistant responsible for contracting, shall designate a task and delivery order ombudsman for the contracting activity.
-The ombudsman shall be a senior official, who is independent of the contracting officer and may be the special advocate for competition.
+(b)(8) The Assistant Secretary of the Army (Acquisition, Logistics and Technology) shall designate a task and delivery order ombudsman for the contracting activity.
+The ombudsman shall be a senior official, who is independent of the contracting officer and may be the command advocate for competition.
 The ombudsman shall be responsible for reviewing complaints from the contractors under multiple award task or delivery order contracts and ensuring they receive a fair opportunity for consideration, consistent with the procedures in the contract.
+See Appendix GG for further delegation.

 5116.505-91 Multiple award task order contracts.